TSCMC/TSCMC.github.io/rail-networks/mrt.md

 - The Dobrzanka Authority owns and governs MRTC rail in the Dobrzanka region.
 - Fulahm Railways (FR), the rail authority of the Council of Paddy Fields, owns and manages MRTC rail in the Shinonome region.
-- [Lacon Railway](/rail-networks/lcn) owns and manages MRTC rail that is being built in a dedicated track under a shared right-of-way (ROW) with the existing [Shin-Lacon Dongbu Line](/rail-lines/slcn-dongbu-line) and Sancheon Rapid Beta Line.
+- [Lacon Railway](/rail-networks/lcn) owns MRTC rail that is built as dedicated tracks in a shared right-of-way (ROW) with the [Shin-Lacon Dongbu Line](/rail-lines/slcn-dongbu-line) and Sancheon Rapid Beta Line.<br>This section is managed by the Dongbuline Management Corp., a subsidiary of Lacon.

 ## Lines